MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 ## Task 6: Communicate changes

 Change management relies on clear and helpful communications about upcoming changes.
-The idea is to smooth your Intune deployment, be sure users are aware of the changes, and any disruption.
+The idea is to smooth your Intune deployment, be sure users are aware of changes, and any disruption.

-**Task**: Your rollout communication plan should include important information, how to notify users in the organization, and when to communicate.
+**Task**: Your rollout communication plan should include important information, how to notify users, and when to communicate.
 Some considerations:

 - Determine what information to communicate.
 Communicate in phases to your groups and users, starting with an Intune rollout kickoff, pre-enrollment, and then post-enrollment: